 DSS 390 Department of Social Sciences Experiential Learning Opportunity (ELO) - 3 credit hours.
 An experiential learning opportunity in the form of a co-op, internship, or field experience that combines classroom concepts with practical work experience related to the student's major field of study.
 A student must be at least a sophomore, registered with Career Development Services (CDS) and possess/maintain a minimum 2.0 GPA in cumulative and major to register for this course.
 The student's faculty advisor, department chair, and dean must sign-off on an ELO prior to and after completion in order to receive ELO course credit.
-Prerequisites: ENG 304.
+Prerequisite: ENG 304 and Social Sciences Department Chair consent.